Yuav/puppet-pip/README.markdown

 Less broken Puppet package provider for pip.
 Can also install and configure pip

+**NOTICE:** Features of this provider has been ported to Puppet core, and is available in Puppet 4.5.0

 ## Module Description

 The pip provider in Puppet is currently broken due to the fact that it's polling PyPI directly instead of relying on Pip from CLI